united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 +++
 title = "3.
 Data Acquisition and Manipulation" menuTitle = "3.
-Data Acquisition and Manipulation" description = "Formatting raw data into the UMH data model using node-red." weight = 3000
+Data Acquisition and Manipulation" description = "Format raw data into the UMH data model using node-red." weight = 3000
 +++